-We work very hard to ensure that all members of our school community acquire the knowledge and skills required to be successful in a competitive world.
+We work very hard to ensure that every student acquires the knowledge and skills required to be successful in a competitive world.
 We are proud of the successes of our students both within and beyond the classroom, and the school curriculum provides them with an outstanding educational experience, enabling them to Aspire and Achieve in all that they do.

 Please read the following introduction to the curriculum provision at Key Stages 3 and 4, which details the areas of study in the subjects that we offer.

 All students follow a broad, balanced curriculum: English, Geography, Physical Education, Science, Mathematics, Technology, I.C.T., Art, History, Religious Education, Music, A Modern Foreign Language.
 In addition, all students have a form period of one hour a week, which includes aspects of personal, social, health and citizenship education.
 In Mathematics, Science, English and PE, students are grouped according to ability.
 Staff use a variety of assessment information to determine these groups.
 These groupings are reviewed regularly.

 Please click on the subjects above to see more information.

 Course details do vary each year, and so it is important that the correct course guidance booklet is consulted.
 The most recent booklet for 2021 completion is available here.